- Fellowship - Vanderbilt University School of Medicine (1980-1982), Gastroenterology

 Biography

-Mack Mitchell, M.D., a Professor of Internal Medicine, is the UT Southwestern Vice President for Medical Affairs.
-He is also the Chief Medical Officer for the Southwestern Health Resources Physician Network.
-Dr. Mitchell’s clinical expertise is in gastroenterology and liver diseases, and his research has been focused on alcoholism.
+Mack Mitchell, M.D., is a Professor of Internal Medicine and Vice President for Medical Affairs at UT Southwestern Medical Center.
+Dr. Mitchell’s clinical expertise is in digestive and liver diseases, and his research has been focused on alcohol-associated liver disease and alcohol use disorders.

 Education & Training